Finishxx/todo/backend/README.md

 # TODO Backend

-his project follows a classic three-tier architecture and provides a CRUD REST API that adheres to the OpenAPI specification, defined in `src/main/resources/static/openapi.yaml`.
+This project follows a classic three-tier architecture and provides a CRUD REST API that adheres to the OpenAPI specification, defined in `src/main/resources/static/openapi.yaml`.

-To streamline development, the backend includes an abstract `CrudService` and `CrudController`, which implement basic CRUD operations for any DomainEntity.
+To streamline development, the backend includes an abstract `CrudService` and `CrudController`, which implement basic CRUD operations for any `DomainEntity`.
 These components, along with corresponding DTOs and entity-DTO conversion functions, simplify the addition of new entities.
+Of course at this moment it is laughably overengineered.

-Entities are persisted in in-memory database by default.
+Entities are stored in in-memory database by default.
 There is a config specifically for use by Docker Compose which uses PostgresSQL database inside another Docker container.